-- The transit procedure can be used within the customs territory of the European Union and in countries with common transit (Iceland, Norway, Switzerland, Liechtenstein, Turkey, North Macedonia, and Serbia).
+- The transit procedure can be used within the customs territory of the European Union and in countries with common transit (Iceland, Norway, Switzerland, Liechtenstein, Turkey, North Macedonia, Serbia and Great Britain).

 - Transit can be used by any business or private person who is the holder of the transit procedure.

 - The terms Union transit (EU countries) and common transit (other contracting countries) are used for the transit procedure.